Frequently asked questions

-If you donate your entry fee you can convert your admission ticket into an Annual Pass on arrival at the Ticketing desks, allowing you free entry to the site for a year.
-Please note, discounted or third party tickets may not qualify for an Annual Pass, including tickets redeemed via Tesco Clubcard vouchers.
+If you donate your entry fee you can convert your admission ticket into an Advance Pass on arrival at the Ticketing desks, allowing you free entry to the site for a year.
+Please note, discounted or third party tickets may not qualify for an Advance Pass, including tickets redeemed via Tesco Clubcard vouchers.
 If you already have a Pass and are not sure when it expires, please contact us.

-Give your details to staff at the ticketing desk when you arrive and they will be able to confirm if your Annual Pass was issued in the last year and whether it is still valid.
+Give your details to staff at the ticketing desk when you arrive and they will be able to confirm if your Advance Pass was issued in the last year and whether it is still valid.

 Do I get a discount for visiting as a group?

 Visiting the Eden Project

 When is Eden open?

 We're open most days of the year except 25 December, when our staff get a well earned Christmas break, and for staff training, which are usually Mondays and Tuesdays throughout January and the start of February.
 See our full opening hours to plan your visit.
 Sometimes we have to close the Rainforest Biome early, to give our plants a special treatment that keeps them healthy.

 When is the best time to visit Eden?